 Not Satisfying?
 I Agree

-If you don’t find this analysis unsatisfying, you are not alone.
-I’m not either.
+If you don’t find this analysis satisfying, you are not alone.
+I don't either.
 (And if you came to this post looking for recession proof stock picks, I’m sorry to disappoint you.)
 There isn’t an established category of recession proof businesses that fully captures all dimensions of the cloud industry.

 The cloud is part utilities, part commercial real estate, part railroad, and part something new that warrants its own framework.
 (I welcome your input to develop a better analytical framework together.)